hannay1/CTF_Writeups/README.md

 # CTF_Writeups

-Write ups showing how to root several vulnerable-by-design machines of varying difficulty, found at root-me.org
+Write ups showing how to root several vulnerable-by-design machines of varying difficulty, found online on Vulnhub.com